dakshitgm/CN/README.md

 * Heart of OSI :blush:
 * Data in transport layer referred as Segment.
-* Responsible for end to end delevery of complete message
+* Responsible for end to end (process to process )delevery of complete message
 * at sender side take formated data from upper layer and perform Segmentation
 * Adds Port no to to header & forword to network layer
 * implement flow and error control to ensure proper data transmission.
 * At receiver’s side Transport Layer reads the port number from its header and forwards the Data which it has received to the respective application.
 It also performs sequencing and reassembling of the segmented data.
+* Transport layer is operated by the Operating System.
+It is a part of the OS and communicates with the Application Layer by making system calls

 ## Functions of Transport Layer